 Without question, backyard birding is one of the most popular hobbies in America.
-A U.S. Fish & Wildlife Service survey in 1996 showed that 52 million Americans feed wild birds in their yards – a massive group that had spent just over $3.5 billion on birdfeeding-related products during that year alone.
+An U.S. Fish & Wildlife Service survey in 1996 showed that 52 million Americans feed wild birds in their yards.
+A massive group that had spent over $3.5 billion on bird feeding related products during that year alone.
 Seeing as this number represented an increase from previous years, it’s only natural to assume that birding has similarly been on the rise in the 15 years since.
-But with so many other options available to our technology-obsessed society, why does birdfeeding endure as such a popular option that fully one-sixth of the population participates in it?
+But with so many other options available to our technology-obsessed society, why does bird feeding endure as such a popular option that fully one-sixth of the population participates in it?

-On the surface, it’s simple, really: think of birding as a backyard version of that other great American pastime, watching TV.
+On the surface, it’s simple: think of birding as a backyard version of that other great American pastime, watching TV.
 They’re not so different when you stop to think about it.
 There’s drama in watching 10 birds jostle over six feeding ports, comedy in seeing squirrels slip off baffles in their persistent quest for food, and even occasional tragedy in attacks by hawks or other predators.
 There’s also a connection, however, on a deeper level.
 Watching TV is an activity that requires you to select a channel and then passively watch whatever you’ve chosen.
 Birding is an activity that requires you to choose what kind of food and feeder to use, and then passively watch the birds that are—probably by design—brought in by the food you picked.

 In that sense, backyard birding goes beyond the metaphor of backyard TV entertainment and becomes something more—for you don’t simply watch backyard birding, as you would TV.
 In some way, large or small, you create it.
+Happy Birding!

 Written by Guest Writer Sean Peick